Bernard Muir

-Bernard Montgomery Muir (born July 22, 1968) is an American college athletics administrator who is currently the athletic director at Stanford University.
+Bernard Montgomery Muir (born July 22, 1968) is an American college athletics administrator who is served as athletic director at Stanford University from 2012 to 2025.
 Prior to Stanford, Muir served in the same position at the University of Delaware and Georgetown University.

 Early life and education

 Born in Gainesville, Florida, Muir attended Brown University, where he earned a bachelor's degree in organizational behavior and management and played basketball, serving as the team's co-captain in his senior year.
 He went on to earn a master's degree in sports administration from Ohio University.

 Sports administration career

-Muir worked as assistant director of the NCAA Men's Division I Basketball Championship and then joined the staff of Notre Dame athletic director Kevin White.
+Muir worked as assistant director of the NCAA Division I men's basketball tournament and then joined the staff of Notre Dame athletic director Kevin White.
 In 2005, Muir was named athletic director at Georgetown University, and in 2009, was hired in the same position at the University of Delaware.

-In 2012, following the departure of Bob Bowlsby to head the Big 12 Conference, Stanford chose Muir as its seventh athletic director.
+In 2012, following the departure of Bob Bowlsby to head the Big 12 Conference, Stanford named Muir as its seventh athletic director.

-Muir serves on the NCAA Division I Men's Basketball Committee, which among other duties, serves as the selection committee for the NCAA Tournament.
+Muir serves on the NCAA Division I Men's Basketball Committee, which among other duties, serves as the selection committee for the NCAA Division I men's basketball tournament.

+On February 24, 2025, Muir announced that he would step down as Stanford Cardinal athletic director at the conclusion of the 2024–25 academic year.